Sandigupta/AirlineTicketBookingService-/README.md

 ### 3. Environment Configuration

-Create a `.env` file in the project root and configure the following environment variables:
+Create a `.env` file in the root of the project directory and configure the following environment variables:

 ```env
 PORT=3000